 Check out our Locals

 The best way to experience the true locals of Oceanside is completely free!
 Simply drive to the Oceanside Harbor and travel down North Harbor Drive towards Sea Lion Island.
-Once you reach the harbor make sure you roll down your windows so that you can hear the calling card of our locals!
-Their tell-tale barking will mark their location, all you have to do is pull off, park along the street, and follow the noise back to the waters edge!
+Once you reach the harbor, make sure you roll down your windows so that you can hear the calling card of our locals!
+Their tell-tale barking will mark their location, all you have to do is pull off, park along the street, and follow the noise back to the water’s edge!

-As with all wild animals it is important to give the native Sea Lions adequate space and to not disturb them.
-Along the sidewalk parallel to the docks there are several benches and a lookout area for you to safely observe and capture your pictures from without intruding on their space.
+As with all wild animals, it is important to give the native sea lions adequate space and to not disturb them.
+Along the sidewalk parallel to the docks, there are several benches and a lookout area for you to safely observe and capture your pictures from without intruding on their space.

-Take a Hike
+Take a hike

-Dogs are welcome to join you on leash, and there are plenty of benches to relax and take in the views from throughout the park.
+Guajome Park features several trails to walk, run or bike on in addition to a small lake bustling with migratory birds and fish.
+Here the dirt trails are wide and smooth, making it an easy place to get out and enjoy nature without requiring any special planning in advance.
+Dogs are welcome to join you on a leash, and there are plenty of benches to relax and take in the views from throughout the park.
 Guajome Park also features a covered playground for the kids to play at, a basketball court and public restrooms.
 Guajome Park is free to enter and parking is $3.

-Lets Have a Beach Day
+Let's Have A Beach Day

 Murals and Street Art

 Home to an emerging art scene, Oceanside’s cultural district is one of fourteen premiere state cultural districts designated by the California Arts Council.
-With the arts such a significant part of Oceanside, many local businesses have embraced it by commissioning murals to be painted on the sides of their buildings.
+With the arts serving as such a significant part of Oceanside, many local businesses have embraced it by commissioning murals to be painted on the sides of their buildings.

-Can you Spot the Wildlife?
+Can You Spot The Wildlife?

-Finally take your new found knowledge out on the 1/4 mile trail which loops through the grounds.
+Enjoy a leisurely stroll on the 1/4 mile trail which loops through the grounds.
 There you’ll see a variety of native plants and habitats, and if you’re lucky some pretty special creatures as well!

 There's History Everywhere

-If you are not able to make one of the guided walks, fear not!
+A great way to learn about Oceanside’s rich history and see these landmarks in person is to take a self-guided Downtown History Walk.
 Self-guided history walks are made easy thanks to the Oceanside Historical Society’s history map, complete with a list of locations and points of interest to visit on your own time!